fyviezhao/TailorNet/README.md

     - short-pant_female_weights
     - short-pant_male_weights
     - skirt_female_weights
 - Set output path in `run_tailornet.py` and run it to predict garments on some random inputs.
 You can play with different inputs.
 You can also run inference on motion sequence data.

+- When executing `run_tailornet.py`, if you run into this `NotImplementedError: Platform does not define a GLUT font retrieval function`, it can be resolved by
+`sudo apt-get install libosmesa6` plus `export PYOPENGL_PLATFORM=osmesa`.

 - To visualize predicted garment using blender, run `python run_tailornet.py render`.
 (Blender 2.79 needs to be installed.)

 ## TailorNet Per-vertex Error in mm on Test Set